top of page

 When one 'dupes' another, they manipulate or deceive them by presenting false information, concealing the truth, or employing cunning tactics to lead the victim into a false belief or course of action.
 This term conveys the idea of exploiting someone's gullibility, naivety, or trust to achieve a specific goal, whether it's for financial gain, amusement, or any other ulterior motive.
 Being 'duped' implies falling victim to deception or manipulation, often resulting in feelings of betrayal or embarrassment when the truth is revealed.
 'Dupe' underscores the element of deceit and the act of taking advantage of someone's vulnerability or lack of awareness.

-Example sentences of dupe
+Example sentences containing dupe

 1. The scammer tried to dupe me out of my money.